Promoting reading in school-aged children

 - Have fun with word play.
 Tell jokes with puns, and play games that involve words, like Scrabble, Boggle and hangman.
 Do crossword puzzles together.
 Play “I spy” with letter sounds instead of colours.

 - Opportunities to read are everywhere.
-Encourage your child to read street signs, the back of the cereal box, or the sports pages of the daily newspaper.
+Encourage your child to read street signs, the back of the cereal box, or even sports stats.
 Your child might also enjoy reading non-fiction or comic books.
 Recipes help children learn to read for detail—leaving out just one ingredient can lead to disaster!
 Time on the Internet can also involve reading, but it is a good idea to always supervise time spent online.

 - Monitor text media.
 Since they involve reading and writing, sending and receiving a text message or e-mail from a friend or relative can be a great way to learn to type and read.
 However, parents should make sure children are using the technology safely.
-Older children will need to be reminded that the informal style used for texting is not appropriate for school assignments.
+Older children will need to be reminded that the informal style used for texting is not appropriate for school assignments and everyday life.

 When should I call my doctor?